 Currently our night time demand is about 40 per cent of our total demand from the grid, I'm certain this figure will increase as we approach the longer & warmer days of spring and summer when the photovoltaic systems will perform for longer hours and the water in our storage tank reaches higher temperatures each day.

-Now here is the best bit, How can you get the best from your investment?
+How can you get the best from your investment?

 I was surprised to see that during the Low E7 period since changing to British summer time our systems have generated 68KWh, So careful management of your solar system and use of domestic appliances can bring rewards.